Wondering where to eat in Zagreb Croatia? Check out our Zagreb food guide to discover 40 of the best Zagreb restaurants, cafes, bars and markets.

 Gostionica-Restoran Purger is located at Petrinjska ul.
 33, 10000, Zagreb, Croatia.

-We wanted to love Trilogija.
+We wanted to love Trilogija Fino & Vino.
 For one thing, it came highly recommended by Zagreb insider Andrea Pisac.
 More important, at least to us, we celebrated our tenth wedding anniversary with dinner at this classic Zagreb restaurant located next to the city’s medieval Stone Gate.

 Stari Fjaker is located at Mesnička ul.
 6, 10000, Zagreb, Croatia.

 Since Pingvin quickly became our late night and mid-afternoon go-to spot, we ate quite a few of their sandwiches and sides.
 After much research, we honed our favorites to the grilled beef ficlecki sandwich and fries.
-Two of these sandwiches and an order of fries to share cost us 86 kuna (approximately $10 USD), not a bad price for two people to eat so well.
+Two of these sandwiches and an order of fries to share would set us back 86 kuna (approximately $10 USD), not a bad price for two people to eat so well.

 Pingvin is located at Ul.
 Nikole Tesle 7, 10000, Zagreb, Croatia.